Wines

 Grenache wines, known for their medium to full-bodied nature and high alcohol content (often over 15% ABV), offer a rich tapestry of flavours and aromas that appeal to a wide range of palates.
 They are characterized by primary flavours such as stewed strawberry, grilled plum, leather, dried herbs, and blood orange.
 These wines exhibit medium tannins and medium acidity, contributing to a balanced and robust taste profile.

-Originating in the Spanish region of Aragon, Grenache, also known as Garnacha in their country of origin, Cannonau or Alicante Nero in Italy and Grenache Noir in different wine regions, have a rich history.
+Originating in the Spanish region of Aragon, Grenache grapes, also known as Garnacha in their country of origin, Cannonau or Alicante Nero in Italy and Grenache Noir in different wine regions, have a rich history.
 They were once the world's most-planted grape variety and have been part of winegrowing traditions in regions like Australia from the very beginning, initially used for fortified wines.
 Grenache vines have adapted well to various climates, including the warm regions of northern Spain, where they produce wines with high alcohol and robust flavours like ruby-red grapefruit, cherry, and licorice.
 In contrast, the French Grenache from the cooler Southern Rhône is more refined, with less alcohol and more pronounced herbal notes.

 Grenache's versatility extends to food pairings.
 Its spice and flavour intensity make it an excellent match for roasted meats and vegetables spiced with Asian 5-spice and cumin.
 It pairs well with a variety of proteins, especially when grilled or BBQ'd, and its earthy and spicy notes add complexity to many dishes.
 For example, it complements grilled chicken cooked in herb butter, Lamb Vindaloo, roasted turkey, and even vegetarian dishes like roasted veggies.
 A lighter-bodied and slightly chilled Grenache can balance the burn of spicy foods, thanks to alcohol's ability to dissolve capsaicin, the compound responsible for heat in spicy foods.